pocketvince/Restoration-Teletext-RTBF/README.md

 ![Alt text](https://github.com/pocketvince/Restoration-Teletext-RTBF/blob/main/map_teletext.png?raw=true "todo")

 ## Todolist
-❌ Write python code with beautifulsoup to automate export
+⌛ Write python code with beautifulsoup to automate export

 ❌ Write a script for image cleaning and upscaling

+✔️ Create a script to generate an image map

-❌ Make an image map and search for missing or incorrect files
+❌ Search for missing or incorrect files

 ❌ Visualisation script